Beginning Again: The Work of the Facilitators’ Muse

-The Facilitators’ Muse begins from a simple conviction: facilitation is more than method.
+The Facilitator’s Muse begins with the simple conviction that group process facilitation is more than method.

-It is a practice of presence, judgment, design, and care.
-Much of what shapes meaningful collective work happens before anyone enters the room, speaks in the circle, or reaches a decision.
+It is a practice of presence, judgement, design and care.
+Much of what shapes meaningful collaborative co-creation work happens before anyone enters the room, speaks in the circle, or reaches a decision.

-This blog will be a place for a reflective inquiry into the visible and invisible dimensions of facilitation: the craft, the conditions, the choices, and the questions that help deepen the practice.
+This blog will be a place for a reflective inquiry into the invisible and visible dimensions of facilitation: the craft, the conditions, the choices, and the questions that help deepen the practice.

 Here, I will explore facilitation as a vocation, professional practice, and lived inquiry – especially for facilitators who take their practice seriously enough to examine it and/or are reconsidering their next chapter.